antonsoroko/elementum-docker/README.md

+> [!IMPORTANT]
+> Code was moved to https://github.com/ElementumOrg/elementum-docker

 # Docker image and docker-compose service for Elementum

 Since Elementum supports client-server mode, you can run Elementum in Docker either to offload processing from weak device or to use unsupported OS (like Xbox or iOS or tvOS).
 You even can use normally incompatible OSes as client and server, e.g. Windows and Linux.

+> [!TIP]
-Note: you also can run Elementun as Linux daemon or Windows service - take a look into how elementum binary is run in [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml).
+> You also can run Elementun as Linux daemon or Windows service - take a look into how elementum binary is run in [Dockerfile](Dockerfile) and [docker-compose.yml](docker-compose.yml).

 ## Usage